Up With Lou Grant's Lovable Grouch Ed Asner

 “How capable we can be if allowed…to be independent, not dependent, if allowed to flourish and flower, and to persevere.
 I think that’s the biggest lesson that Carl has to teach the younger generation, is his perseverance, which too many young people lack….It’s a repeated lesson, perseverance…Perseverance is a rotten job.
 It’s not fun.”

-Since Up, Asner has done more voice over work for TV and film, and continues guest-starring in television series.
+Asner went on to do more voice over work for TV and film, and continued guest-starring on television series.
 In 2014 he was reunited with actress Marion Ross onscreen 47 years after they had first guest-starred on Insight in 1967, when they were in the same episode of the series Chasing Life; and again in the movie Angels on Tap (2018) co-starring Jamie Farr, Ron Masak, Alan Rachins, and Clement von Franckenstein.

-In 2017 alone Edward Asner played Santa in two movies, a role that may eventually eclipse his fame as Lou Grant if he keeps on at this rate.
-He's been enshrined in the International Santa Claus Hall of Fame for his stellar work onscreen as Santa in feature films, TV series and movies, and voice-over work.
+In 2017 alone Edward Asner played Santa in two movies, a role that may eventually eclipse his fame as Lou Grant..
+He was enshrined in the International Santa Claus Hall of Fame for his stellar work onscreen as Santa in feature films, TV series and movies, and voice-over work.

 Most recently, he played a small but critical role as a retirement residence patient on the 2019 hit TV series Dead to Me, starring Christina Applegate, Linda Cardellini, and James Marsden.